j-ack-bennett/Lost-and-Found/README.md

 | Post | /api/found | Yes | Add a Found pet to the db | The Pet that was added (as an object) |

 ## DB (Server Side) -
   There should be three tables for MVP.
-You may want/need to add additional columns or tables.

 ### Lost
   | Column Name | Data Type | Purpose |